 • the phone or fax number for urgent repairs.

 Failure to do so is an offence (s 66(3)).
-If any of this information changes, the landlord must notify the tenant within seven days.
+If this information changes, the landlord must notify the tenant within seven days.
 Failure to do so is an offence (s 66(4)).

-The landlord must give the tenant the written statement of the rights and duties of landlords and tenants produced by CAV (s 66(1) RT Act).
+The landlord must give the tenant CAV’s written statement of the rights and duties of landlords and tenants (s 66(1) RT Act).
 This may be sent electronically if the tenant has consented.